imor/mini-lsm/mini-lsm-book/src/week1-07-sst-optimizations.md

 src/block/iterator.rs
 ```

-As the SST file stores keys in order, it is possible that the user stores keys of the same prefix, and we can compress the prefix in the SST encoding so as to save space.
+As the SST file stores keys in order, it is possible that the user stores keys of the same prefix, and we can compress the prefix in the SST encoding to save space.

 We compare the current key with the first key in the block.
 We store the key as follows: